 Ichigo had never needed a reason to throw himself into battle and protect his friends.
 He would always act out of instinct, even if those instincts wanted him to protect an enemy.
 When she first transformed to her adult body, one sheer instinct was burning inside her.
 Inside this instinct, she had found her answer.
 Protect him from Nnoitra.

 Neliel dispelled all of her mental images with a brief closing of her eyes, then brought her hazel attention on his condition again.
 She unburied a hand from under the pillow, carefully tracing her fingers over his body to slide off the blanket covering the rest of his bandaged chest.
 Tacit relief lightened Neliel's reserved concern when she witnessed no blood at all.
 It was a positive sign for his recovery that the wounds hadn't opened up during their sleep.
 Her saliva wouldn't be that strong when it came to the extent of his wounds, which meant that for now he should avoid moving as much as possible.
-She really wouldn't like repeating the healing process over again, especially when recalling last time's complications..
+She really wouldn't like repeating the healing process over again, especially when recalling last time's complications.
 Fortunately for her, the sexta hadn't moved a hair from where she had left him in bed since last night.

 This little convenience was more than appreciated.
 Neliel picked the blanket to cover the sexta's exposed chest, however, the blanket suddenly stopped midway to reaching his shoulders.
 The tercera's attention had settled on his sternum, where the lack of bandages bared quite a sight.
 Indeed, last night she had been able to treat all the painful wounds on his body.
 All, but one.
 She knew there was a scar down there, vertically long enough to cross unseen beneath the bandages and wind up on the region of his hollow hole at his stomach.
 The hazel in Neliel's eyes deepened as she ventured to trail a finger on the interesting wound, momentarily glancing up to his face to make sure the touch didn't disturb him.

 Judging from the soft texture of the skin she could tell that it was an old scar.
 She didn't know much about the sexta, and she probably knew even less about Ichigo, but the two of them obviously shared a past together.
-The memories residing in 'Nel' were hard to remember, but from what she had kept of the sexta's declarations in the beginning of the battle, he had a bone to pick with Ichigo.
+The memories residing in 'Nel' were hard to summon, but from what she had kept of the sexta's declarations in the beginning of the battle, he had a bone to pick with Ichigo.
 That very scar was the source of his hatred towards the young shinigami.

 That feeling of hatred had given him a personal motive to fight Ichigo, otherwise he wouldn't have demanded an equal battle at their top notch.
 The match had heated up right from the start, both sides were giving all they had, but once the panther was cornered, he had taken out his claws.
 And there he was, dominating the orange haired shinigami and laughing at his inferiority.
 Standing in the midst of battle he was finally looking down at all from the top, he was the king.
 One moment victory was at hand, the other he was falling in utter defeat.
 Finding his resolve in the hearts of his nakama, Ichigo had shattered the dark blue skies of his reign.
-The panther king saw how fragile his world had been in reality.
+The panther king saw how fragile his world in reality had been.

 He was alone in this battle, whereas Ichigo had his friends to root for him.
 Nel was cheering for Ichigo too..
 If they hadn't cheered for him, the shinigami boy would have most likely been lacerated by the panther's claws.
 Part of Ichigo's victory was thanks to them..
 When a small part inside her felt responsible for what had happened to the sexta, even though quite hesitantly, Neliel slowly reached her hand to his face.
 Like the gentle bud of a flower, a noble sympathy for this arrancar had been growing inside her.